Bost/notes/category-theory.md

 ### Pullback: type of a limit
 f: X -> Y     f is monomorphism (X is at least as big as Y)
 idY: Y -> Y
+also: Pullback of a functor I along a functor F is a composite functor (functor composition): I ◦ F

 ### Pushout: type of a colimit
 f: X -> Y     f is epimorphism (all Ys are used)